-Dentsply Sirona Announces Latest Steps to Further Drive Its Leadership in Digital Dentistry, Including an Exciting Collaboration with Google Cloud and the Launch of a Medical-Grade 3D Printing Solution.
-Virtual Event to Be Held March 4.
+Dentsply Sirona announces latest steps to further drive its leadership in digital dentistry, including an exciting collaboration with Google Cloud and the launch of a medical-grade 3D printing solution.
+Virtual event to be held March 4.

 "For us dentists, Primeprint turns 3D printing into an efficient application for everyday use, and that's also great for my patients," said Dr. Mike Skramstad, dentist from Scottsdale, Arizona.
 "The workflow is fully automated, easy to use, as well as end-to-end, so I can both delegate and get the best possible results quickly."

-Join Dentsply Sirona on Friday, March 4, 2022, as the company unveils the future of digital dentistry.
-For a sneak peek and to find out more, go to the following website https://www.dentsplysirona.com/driving-digital-dentistry
+JOIN THE VIRTUAL EVENT on Friday, March 4, 2022, as the Dentsply Sirona unveils the future of digital dentistry.
+For a sneak peek and to find out more, go to the following website:

 Marion Par-Weixlberger